Last updated on August 19th, 2021

-How to Clean: To clean the faucet, remove them once a month by twisting it counter-clockwise and soak it in vinegar for around 15 mins.
-Now, with the help of a soft bristle brush, clean all the dirt before rinsing it well.
+How to Clean: To clean the faucets, remove them once a month by twisting them counter-clockwise and soak them in vinegar for around 15 mins.
+Now, with the help of a soft-bristle brush, clean all the dirt before rinsing them all well.

 2. Handles and Switches